ammarhakim/gkyl-doc/source/index.rst

 C++.
-Gkeyll is developed at `Princeton Plasma Physics Laboratory (PPPL) <http://www.pppl.gov>`_ in collaboration with Princeton University, University of Maryland, Virginia Tech, University of New Hampshire, University of Texas at Austin, and Darthmouth College.
+Gkeyll is developed at `Princeton Plasma Physics Laboratory (PPPL) <http://www.pppl.gov>`_ in collaboration with Princeton University, University of Maryland, Virginia Tech, University of New Hampshire, University of Texas at Austin, and Dartmouth College.
 For a full list of contributors see :doc:`Authors <gkyl/authors>` list.

 Gkeyll 2.0 has been designed from ground up and has significant